unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 ## 9. Open the SD card of the writerDeck

-connect the SD card to the PC and find config.json.
+Connect the SD card to the PC and create a file "config.json" \
-If config.json file doesn't exists.
-Then create one yourself and paste the copied link in the following section. "sync" -> "url"

-(If possible, also setup the WiFi at this point)
+If the file already exists then no need to create one \
+Open the file with a text editor (notepad) from PC.

+If aren't familiar with the JSON format.
+Then delete the existing content and replace it with the following json.
+Then edit 3 parts.

+1) !!!COPY YOUR WEB APP URL HERE!!!!!
+2) Your WIFI SSID
+3) WIFI PASSWORD

+Make sure to not to remove / add any comma (,) or bracket ({, }) or quotes (") while you are editing.
+If by any chance, the format gets broken.
+Start over by removing all texts inside config.json file and copy & paste the following template.

+If you are familiar with the JSON format.
+One thing you need to add is the "sync" property as the root property in the JSON and leave the rest of the property as it is.

 ```json
 {